rp729/07-Network-Programming/intro-to-sockets/wireshark/analyzing-packets.md

+# Analyzing Packets

 Now that you've recorded some network data it's time to take a look at the captured packets.
-As shown in the screenshot above, the captured data interface contains three main sections: The packet list pane, the packet details pane, and the packet bytes pane.
+As shown in the screenshot below, the captured data interface contains three main sections: The packet list pane, the packet details pane, and the packet bytes pane.

-##### **There are threewindows in Wireshark:**
+##### **There are three windows in Wireshark:**

-1. The traffic window which shows the packets in order of receipt.
+1. The **traffic **window which shows the packets in order of receipt.
-2. The packet window which shows the packet \(and frame\) breakdowns of the selected packet from the traffic window.
+2. The **packet **window which shows the packet \(and frame\) breakdowns of the selected packet from the traffic window.
-3. The _hexdump_ window which shows the raw bytes of the highlighted section highlighted in the packet window.
+3. The _**hexdump**_** **window which shows the raw bytes of the highlighted section highlighted in the packet window.

 ![](/assets/wireshark-captured-data-panes-59512e265f9b58f0fc7b1f17.png)